-A simple recipe for creme patissere, or pastry cream.
+A simple recipe for creme patissiere, or pastry cream.
 This pastry staple is perfect for filling doughnuts, eclairs, cakes, and so much more.

-Creme patissere, or pastry cream, is a thick, velvety custard that is a key ingredient in many different desserts such as tarts, cakes, and doughnuts.
-You can eat it by the spoonful if you are feeling decadent, or use it as a quick and easy replacement in a creme brulee.
+Creme patissiere, or pastry cream, is a thick, velvety custard that is a key ingredient in many different desserts such as tarts, cakes, and doughnuts.
+You can eat it by the spoonful if you are feeling decadent, or use it as a quick and easy replacement in a "creme brulee".
 There's not much you can't do with it and knowing how to make it will take your dessert making to the next level.

 I like to use a mix of flour and cornstarch because I find I get the best texture this way.
 I also mix the flour, cornstarch, and sugar together, then mix the milk and eggs together in a separate bowl before mixing them both together while they are still room temperature.